grafana/grafana/docs/sources/getting-started/getting-started.md

 weight = 200
 +++

-# Getting Started with Grafana
+# Getting started with Grafana

-This topic will help you get started with Grafana and build your first dashboard.
+This topic helps you get started with Grafana and build your first dashboard.
 To learn more about Grafana, refer to [What is Grafana?]({{< relref "what-is-grafana.md" >}}).

 ## Step 1: Install Grafana